bollu/bollu.github.io/README.md

 ```

 The strings of the form `ziqi-jece-xecu-yu` makes it way easier to see control flow.
+I can also see if two pointers are close, based on shared suffixes: ciho-ko is
+shared, which means the numbers are themselves close.

 <!-- - [Support me in making more visualizations!](https://www.patreon.com/bollu) -->